Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 Please see the answers to my question on dosing and on side effects above.

 Red Light Therapy has been (and still is) used successfully to help heal animals.
 Also, red light therapy is often used to help plants grow.

 For more on this topic, I recommend the following articles:

 I couldn't find any research to answer this question.
 And I don't know enough about the physics of light and water to try and answer it myself.

 So I reached out to the team at Joovv for their answer to this question:

 We [Joovv] don't recommend combining light therapy and saunas because the mechanism of action is so different.
 A sauna is designed to heat up one's core temperature to induce sweat which leads to detox.
 Light therapy is delivering energy to your body to function at a higher level so mixing the two are actually contradictory to one another, which is why we recommend using light therapy after the sauna to recharge your body after the stress it was just put through.
 If someone really wanted to place our device in a sauna anyways then, the temperature shouldn’t go past 130F degrees.

-The graph below was pulled form that article, and it shows light over 900nm starts to get blocked in increasing amounts by the water:
+The graph below was pulled from that article, and it shows light over 900nm starts to get blocked in increasing amounts by the water.

 The team over at RedLightMan.com put together a great piece of information to help you get the most out of your red light device: